BlauGroup/RNMC/LGMC_exp.md

 </figure>

 ## LGMC (dynamic) - <span style="color: #0066CC"> Solid Electrolyte Interphase  </span>
 This example simulates a simplified formation and evolution of the solid electrolyte interphase in a lithium-ion battery.

+Because there are 99 total reactions allowed to occur in the simulation, a brief overview is provided instead of a table.
+To see each reaction see the Python and .sqlite files in <a href="{{ site.github.repository_url }}"> examples directory </a>.

 ### Species
 EC0, EC-, LiEC+, LiEC0, LiEC_RO0, LiEC_RO-,
 LiCO3-, Li2CO30, LEDC0, LEDC-, LEDC_minus_Li-, LEDC_plus_Li+, LEDC_plus_Li0, C2H40

 ### Overview:
+- Each reaction can occur in either phase (lattice or homogeneous)
+- The following solid products have fast adsorption rates: LiCO3-, Li2CO30, LEDC0, LEDC-, LEDC_minus_Li-, LEDC_plus_Li+, LEDC_plus_Li0
+- Technically any of the EC-like species (EC0, EC-, LiEC+, LIEC0, LiEC_RO0, LiEC_RO-) should also be able to adsorb, but to keep the model simple that is not allowed
+- The only species that desorbs fast is C2H4.
+The species LiCO3- is allowed to desorb at a very slow rate
+- Through the hopping reactions, lattice diffusion of Li+ is captured (which is the most important).

+### Calculating rates
 - The molecular thermodynamics are in "test_species_thermo.json"
 - Non-electrochemical reactions are in "test_energy_barriers.json"
+- For the hopping reactions (in "test_hopping_reactions.json"), the barrier is based on what Li was hopping from.
+For LiEC+, for instance, the barrier is 0.27 eV (based on the residence time of Li+ with EC solvation shells), but for LEDC0 it's 0.64 eV (based on values taken from the literature).
 - Inner reorganization energies for reduction reactions are in "test_lambda_inner.json"
 - For outer reorganization energies, we use 0.32 eV.
-- For the hopping reactions (in "test_hopping_reactions.json"), the barrier is based on what Li was hopping from.
-For LiEC+, for instance, the barrier is 0.27 eV (based on the residence time of Li+ with EC solvation shells), but for LEDC0 it's 0.64 eV (based on values taken from the literature).
-- Each reaction can occur in either phase (lattice or homogeneous)
-- The following solid products have fast adsorption rates: LiCO3-, Li2CO30, LEDC0, LEDC-, LEDC_minus_Li-, LEDC_plus_Li+, LEDC_plus_Li0
-- Technically any of the EC-like species (EC0, EC-, LiEC+, LIEC0, LiEC_RO0, LiEC_RO-) should also be able to adsorb, but to keep the model simple that is not allowed
-- In terms of desorption, the only thing that should desorb fast is C2H4.
-- Lattice diffusion: Through the hopping reactions, lattice diffusion of Li+ is captured (which is the most important).